andreinocenti/andreinocenti/README.md

 I'm co-founder of [myClappy.com](https://myclappy.com/), a social network of Art.
 It was built for artists (of any kind), spectators and art producers in general.

-Since 2014 I've also joined the Ketchum Digital Brasil to create the DIPP System and give Web Solutions for internal and external projects.
+Since 2014 I've also joined the Ketchum Digital Brasil to create the DIPP System and do Web Solutions for internal and external projects.
 The DIPP system is used by 100 people daily to manage the Digital and Traditional media of theis clients.

 Also, you can find me in [Medium @andreinocenti](https://medium.com/@andreinocenti) too.
 Where I post time by time some content. 😄